josswe26/pura-vida-spa/README.md

 * [Google Fonts](https://fonts.google.com/ "Link to Google Fonts")
     - Google Fonts was used to import the fonts Raleway, Cabin and Qahiri into the style.css file.
 These fonts were used throughout the site.

 * [Font Awesome](https://fontawesome.com/ "Link to FontAwesome")
-     - Font Awesome was used throughout all pages to add icons in order to create a better visual experiience for UX purposes.
+     - Font Awesome was used throughout all pages to add icons in order to create a better visual experience for UX purposes.

 * [TinyPNG](https://tinypng.com/)
     - TinyPNG was used to reduce the file size of the images for the website.

 * [GitPod](https://gitpod.io/ "Link to GitPod homepage")
-     - GitPod was used for writing code, commiting, and then pushing to GitHub.
+     - GitPod was used for writing code, committing, and then pushing to GitHub.

 * [GitHub](https://github.com/ "Link to GitHub")
      - GitHub was used to store the project after pushing.

 * [Balsamiq](https://balsamiq.com/ "Link to Balsamiq homepage")
      - Balsamiq was used to create the wireframes during the design phase of the project.

 * [Am I Responsive?](http://ami.responsivedesign.is/# "Link to Am I Responsive Homepage")
     - Am I Responsive was used in order to see responsive design throughout the process and to generate mockup imagery to be used.

 * [Responsive Design Checker](https://www.responsivedesignchecker.com/)
     - Responsive Design Checker was used in the testing process to check responsiveness on various devices.

 * [W3C Markup Validator](https://validator.w3.org/)
     - W3C Markup Validator was used to validate the HTML code.

 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
     - W3C CSS Validator was used to validate the CSS code.